syncfusion-content/winui-docs/winui/AvatarView/visual-styles.md

 # Visual Styles in WinUI AvatarView

-The `AvatarView` control supports visual style customization using the following built-in visual styles:
+The `AvatarView` control provides the ability to customize visual styles, offering a selection of built-in styles.
+The `AvatarShape` property can be used to configure the visual style of the AvatarView control with any of the available options, including:

 * Custom
 * Circle